ConductorOne/baton-slack/README.md

 Flags:
-      --client-id string          The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string      The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --enterprise-token string   The Slack user oath token used to connect to the Slack Enterprise Grid Admin API. ($BATON_ENTERPRISE_TOKEN)
+      --client-id string          The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string      The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --enterprise-token string   The Slack user oauth token used to connect to the Slack Enterprise Grid Admin API. ($BATON_ENTERPRISE_TOKEN)
   -f, --file string               The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                      help for baton-slack
-      --log-format string         The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string          The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning              This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --token string              The Slack bot user oath token used to connect to the Slack API. ($BATON_TOKEN) -v, --version                   version for baton-slack
+      --log-format string         The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string          The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning              This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --token string              The Slack bot user oauth token used to connect to the Slack API. ($BATON_TOKEN) -v, --version                   version for baton-slack

 Use "baton-slack [command] --help" for more information about a command.